-a) Sergeants will be authorized to work special event hireback in the event that there are insufficient officers willing to volunteer for the special event overtime.
-The order of hireback will be: (1) officers working voluntary overtime, (2) followed by sergeants working voluntary overtime, (3) followed by officers working mandatory overtime.
+- a) Sergeants will be authorized to work special event hireback in the event that there are insufficient officers willing to volunteer for the special event overtime.
+The order of hireback will be: (1) officers working voluntary overtime, (2) followed by sergeants working voluntary overtime, (3) followed by officers working mandatory overtime. - b) Special events are defined as hireback which is not patrol hireback and does not have an enforcement related function.